 According to a 2013 Massachusetts Institute of Technology study, the U.S. experiences 200,000 early deaths each year due to emissions from heavy industry, transportation, and commercial and residential heating.
 As climate change and air quality continue to develop as areas of focus for government regulators, emissions restrictions are expected to become increasingly stringent around the world.
 These tightening regulations could open up new markets and applications for the Ultera near-zero emissions control technology.
 These opportunities may include:

-- commercial and industrial natural gas fueled engines from other manufacturers; and - natural gas and biogas powered vehicle fleets such as municipal bus fleets
+- · commercial and industrial natural gas fueled engines from other - manufacturers; - natural gas and biogas powered vehicle fleets such as municipal bus fleets; and - gensets for non-emergency applications such as forced utility outages for fire safety.

 Product Service